during the Civil War, the Richmond, Fredericksburg and Potomac Railroad ended at Aquia Landing on the Potomac River

 Source: Harper's Pictorial History of the Civil War, Burnside's Campaign - Fredericksburg (p.408)

-When President Lincoln visited, he complimented the quick completion of the 80-foot high trestle over Potomac Creek under the circumstances, saying it appeared to have been constructed from "beanpoles and cornstalks."
+When President Abraham Lincoln visited, he complimented the quick completion of the 80-foot high trestle built over Potomac Creek.
+According to Lincoln, it appeared to have been constructed from "beanpoles and cornstalks."

 Richmond, Fredericksburg & Potomac Railroad bridge over Potomac Creek, rebuilt in 1862 with what President Lincoln claimed were just "cornstalks and beanpoles"

-In May, 1862, Union forces abandoned Fredericksburg during the Peninsula Campaign.
-They burned the railroad bridge over the Rappahannock River.
-After the Confederate Army reoccupied Fredericksburg, the railroad rebuilt the bridge.
+In May, 1862, Union forces abandoned Fredericksburg and moved their troops to the Peninsula as part of Genberal McClellan's plan to attack Richmond from the eastern side.
+The Union Army burned the railroad bridge over the Rappahannock River.
+After the Confederate Army reoccupied Fredericksburg, the railroad rebuilt its bridge.

 When General Burnside led the Union Army and established the front line on the Rappahannock River at the end of 1862, the US Military Railroad rebuilt the Aquia Landing wharf, track, and trestle.
-However, the Confederates destroyed the Rappahannock River bridge again, forcing Burnside to use pontoon boats to provide temporary river crossings.
+However, the Confederates destroyed the Rappahannock River bridge again.
+That forced Burnside to use pontoon boats to provide temporary river crossings during the Battle of Fredericksburg.
 The bridge was not rebuilt again until after the Civil War ended.

 both sides in the Civil War destroyed the Richmond, Fredericksburg and Potomac Railroad bridge over the Rappahannock River